Negotiations leading to the Iran nuclear deal: U.S.–Iran bilateral talks

 According to a statement of the United States Department of State bilateral nuclear consultations between the U.S. and Iranian officials were to take place "in the context of the P5+1 nuclear negotiations".
 The talks were held on 7 August 2014 in Geneva and only few details were provided.
 The U.S. delegation, led by Deputy Secretary of State William J. Burns, included Under Secretary of State Wendy Sherman and Jake Sullivan, national security advisor to Vice President Joe Biden.
 The Iranian delegation included Deputy Foreign Ministers Abbas Araqchi and Majid Takht-Ravanchi.
 Deputy Minister Abbas Araqchi said that the bilateral talks were useful and focused on "the existing differences" in the negotiations.
 Deputy Minister Majid Takht-Ravanchi made it clear that Iran would not accept a weak enrichment programme, while saying "we will not accept that our uranium enrichment programme becomes something like a toy".

 The second round of the bilateral talks between representatives from the United States and Iran took place in Geneva on 4–5 September 2014.
-The negotiations consisted of 12 hours long political talks and 8 hours long expert talks.
+The negotiations consisted of 12-hour-long political talks and 8-hour-long expert talks.
 The third round of the bilateral talks between the two countries took place in New York on 18 September 2014.
 The Associated Press, the United States had turned negotiations into a series of bilateral talks between the two countries that "race to seal a deal".
 Gary Samore, former White House coordinator for arms control and WMD, participating in a panel, said: "Any deal will have to be struck between Washington and Tehran and then ratified by the P5+1 and ultimately the UN Security Council".

 On 14 October 2014 Iranian negotiators headed by the deputy foreign minister held a bilateral meeting with senior U.S. officials William Burns and U.S. Acting Deputy Secretary of State Wendy Sherman in Vienna.
 Negotiators set the stage for the trilateral meeting with Secretary Kerry, Baroness Ashton, and Foreign Minister Zarif, that was supposed to be convened the next day.

 On 15 to 16 December 2014 the U.S. and Iranian delegations met in Geneva to prepare for the multilateral talks, led by Wendy Sherman and Iran's Deputy Foreign Minister Abbas Araqchi.
 A member of Tehran's team told IRNA that uranium enrichment and how to remove sanctions were sticking points in the bilateral talks.

 Iranian Foreign Minister Mohammad Zarif met with Secretary of State John Kerry on 14 January 2015 in Geneva and on 16 January 2015 in Paris.
 According to Al-Monitor the negotiators had worked intensively to draft a joint document called the 'Principles of Agreement'.
 The document was an element of the framework agreement between Iran and P5+1, which was to be completed by March 2015.

 Ernest Moniz, John Kerry, Mohammad Javad Zarif, and Ali Akbar Salehi in Lausanne, 16 March 2015.